-Journaling.
-Everybody’s talking about it and plenty of people are doing it.
+Journaling, everybody’s talking about it and plenty of people are doing it.
 But what are the benefits of journaling?
 Isn’t it just writing ‘things’ down?
 How on earth could that do you any good, and why should you set aside time to do it when your to-do list is already never-ending?

 What is Journaling?

 As well as describing events from your day, journaling usually involves noting down thoughts and feelings.
 It enables you to step out of autopilot and deepen your awareness of the patterns you’re in.
-Journaling turns attention inwards, helping you notice your feelings and develop a more balanced way of thinking.
+Journaling turns your attention inwards, helping you notice your thought, feelings and to develop a more balanced way of thinking.

 It’s an incredible tool for reflection, it’s cathartic, and it helps provide focus and clarity.
 Ultimately, it can have a positive impact on both your mental and physical wellbeing.